 While California doesn’t have the snow and cold that ushers in the Christmas spirit for most of the United States, there are still a ton of great events that allow you to get into the holiday spirit.
-While I cannot speak for the epic celebrations in Northern California, here are my five favorite ways to enjoy the holiday season in Southern California.
+While I cannot speak for the epic celebrations in Northern California, here are my favorite ways to enjoy the holiday season in Southern California.

 The Mission Inn Festival of Lights